 Chapter 2.
 Is Adult Prison the Only Answer?

 Chapter 3.
-How did We Get Here?
+How Did We Get Here?

 Chapter 4.
-Kevin Boyd Goes to Trial
+Kevin Boyd Is Sentenced

 Part III.
 Which Juveniles Receive Life Sentences?